backstage/backstage/docs/publishing.md

 ## Next Line Release Process

 - PR Checks: Notify the teams & ensure there are no outstanding PRs pending to be merged for this version.
-This should be done in time to ensure a smoothe release day.
+This should be done in time to ensure a smooth release day.
 If there are any, reach out to maintainers and relevant owners of the affected code reminding them of the deadline for the release.
 - [optional] Lock main branch
   - Lock the main branch to prevent any new merges.
   - Note: Admin rights are required to lock the branch.
 If you lack the necessary permissions, contact a core maintainer to perform this action on your behalf.